P0420 Catalyst System Efficiency Below Threshold

 - Leaking fuel injector or high fuel pressure

 - Oil contamination

-Some suggested steps for troubleshooting a P0420 error code include:
+Some suggested steps for troubleshooting and fixing a P0420 error code include:

 - Check for exhaust leaks at the manifold, pipes, catalytic converter.
 Repair as required.

 - Use a scope to diagnose the oxygen sensor operation (Tip: The oxygen sensor in front of the catalytic converter normally has a fluctuating waveform.
 The waveform of the sensor behind the converter should be more steady).